zainmalik-invo/reactive-interaction-gateway/docs/tutorial.md

 > You can see that ID and event type of the outer event (= SSE event) match ID and event type of the inner event (= CloudEvent).
 The cloud event is serialized to the `data` field.

-Please take note of the `connection_token` in the CloudEvent's `data` field - you need it in the next step.
+Please take note of the `replay_token` in the CloudEvent's `data` field - you need it in the next step.

 ## 3. Subscribe to a topic [Frontend]